dovetail-genomics/HiChiP/docs/source/library_qc.rst

    - If your peak file does not follow the above structure you can modify it into a simple bed file by extracting only the three first columns into a new file that can be used with the plot_chip_enrichment_bed.py script.

-   - ``plot_chip_enrichment_bed.py`` will accept only bed files with 3 columns (not more).
+   - ``plot_chip_enrichment_bed.py`` will accept only bed files with 3 columns.
 If your bed file includes more than three columns, extract the three first columns into a new file

    - Example, how to extract only the first three columns: